-Check out ILPQC.org or email us at info@ilpqc.org to learn more about the collaborative and identify opportunities to get involved.
+Check out ILPQC.org to learn more about the collaborative and identify opportunities to get involved.

 The Illinois Perinatal Quality Collaborative (ILPQC) is a statewide network of perinatal clinicians, nurses, hospitals, patients, public health leaders and policymakers that aims to improve outcomes for mothers and babies across Illinois.